tnware/JS-InfusionCalculator/README.md

 ## Infusion Calculator
-Calculate the potency of your home/lab-made THC/CBD Gel Capsules and tinctures.
+Calculate the potency of your home-made THC/CBD Gel Capsules and tinctures.

 Demo available at [ GitHub Pages for this repository](https://tnware.github.io/JS-InfusionCalculator/)